aeternity/aeternity/docs/debian_ubuntu_packaging.md

 For the purpose of packaging, Debian provides tools (Debian helpers ;
 dh-*) for many languages to ease the task.

-For software programmed in Erlang and using `rebar`, exists a helper `dh-rebar`.
-However this cannot be used with the current Aeternity Erlang code-base (named `epoch` at the time of writing).
+For software programmed in Erlang and using `rebar`, there exists a helper `dh-rebar`.
+However this cannot be used with the current Aeternity Erlang code-base.

 The `dh-rebar` helper uses rebar 2.x, while Aeternity's code-base requires reabr3.
 Additionally, during the creation of this guide no